alexch/codelikethis/public/lessons/agile_development/inceptions.md

 # Advice for Facilitators

-  (for Story Mapping but really for any planning or retro game)
+(for Story Mapping or any planning or retrospective workshop)

 *  Stay impartial
 *  Assign a Timekeeper and a Scribe (so you can focus on the meeting, not the logistics)